unverbuggt/mkdocs-encryptcontent-plugin/README.md

         encryption_info_message: 'another information message when you dont have acess !'
 ```

-Default prefix title is `[Protected]`
+Default prefix title is `[Protected]`.

-Default summary message is `This content is protected with AES encryption.`
+Default summary message is `This content is protected with AES encryption.`.

-Default password palceholder is `Provide password and press ENTER`
+Default password palceholder is `Provide password and press ENTER`.

-Default decryption failure message is `Invalid password.`
+Default decryption failure message is `Invalid password.`.

-Defaut encryption information message is `Contact your administrator for access to this page.`
+Defaut encryption information message is `Contact your administrator for access to this page.`.

 > **NOTE** Adding a prefix to the title does not change the default navigation path !

-## Features
+# Features

 ### HighlightJS support

+> **Enable by default**

-If your theme use HighlightJS module to improve color, set `highlightjs: true` in your `mkdocs.yml`, to enable color reloading after decryption process.
+If HighlightJS module is detected in your theme, reload colors renderer after decryption process.
+If HighlightJS module is not correctly detected, you can force it by adding `hljs: True` on the plugin configuration or set `hljs: False` to disable this feature.

 When enable the following part of the template is add to force reloading decrypted content.

 ```jinja